 Remember, when the interest-free or lower interest rate period comes to an end, you will be charged interest on your overdraft at the rate you previously agreed, which is typically 40%.

 You should think carefully before taking advantage of any overdraft support offered by your bank and only do so if you need temporary financial help.

 None of this support applies to fee free basic bank accounts.

 New rules around overdrafts which came into force on 6 April 2020 are still valid.

 If you’re facing temporary financial difficulties because of the coronavirus outbreak and you’re struggling to repay a high-cost short-term credit loan, such as a payday loan, your lender can offer you a one-month payment holiday, also known as a freeze.

 A payment deferral might not be suitable for everybody.
 If you can afford your repayments you should continue to make them.

-Unlike the rules for personal loans, credit cards and car finance, for high-cost short-term credit you can only ask for a one-month payment deferral.
+Unlike the rules for personal loans, credit cards and car finance, for high-cost short-term credit you can only ask for a one-month payment holiday.
 This is because of the short-term lengths of these kinds of loan and the higher interest rates charged.

 This will not be suitable for everyone.
-If you’re already struggling to repay the loan, or your financial difficulties are likely to last longer than one month, your lender might look at formal forbearance measures instead of a payment deferral.
+If you’re already struggling to repay the loan, or your financial difficulties are likely to last longer than one month, your lender might look at formal forbearance measures instead of a payment holiday.

 This will include information on any increase to your repayments and extensions to the term of the loan.
-Lenders can also extend your payment deferrals for more than one month if they choose to.
+Lenders can also extend your payment holiday for more than one month if they choose to.